paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (B) in the best interests of the United States.

-**(c) Notice and Wait Requirements.—** A contract may not be entered into for the acquisition of a facility under subsection (a) until the Secretary concerned transmits to the appropriate committees of Congress a written notification of the determination to acquire an existing facility instead of carrying out the authorized military construction project.
+**(c) Notice and Wait Requirements.—** A contract may not be entered into for the acquisition of a facility under subsection (a) until the Secretary concerned notifies the appropriate committees of Congress of the determination to acquire an existing facility instead of carrying out the authorized military construction project.
 The notification shall include the reasons for acquiring the facility.
-After the notification is transmitted, the Secretary may then enter into the contract only after the end of the 21-day period beginning on the date on which the notification is received by the committees or, if earlier, the end of the 14-day period beginning on the date on which a copy of the report is provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).
+After the notification is transmitted, the Secretary may then enter into the contract only after the end of the 14-day period beginning on the date on which the notification is received by the committees in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (c).
+Pub.
+L. 115–91 substituted “notifies the appropriate committees of Congress” for “transmits to the appropriate committees of Congress a written notification” and “14-day period” for “21-day period” and struck out “or, if earlier, the end of the 14-day period beginning on the date on which a copy of the report is provided” after “received by the committees”.

 2006—Subsec. (c).
 Pub.
 L. 109–163 substituted “21-day period” for “30-day period” and “14-day period” for “21-day period”.

 2003—Subsec. (c).
 Pub.
 L. 108–136 struck out “the end of the 30-day period beginning on the date” after “until” and inserted last sentence.